-Tom Buller is a county agent with K-State Research and Extension.
-Although new to Extension, Buller has a strong passion for sustainable agriculture.
-His interest in sustainable agriculture began in graduate school at the University of Minnesota where he pursued a minor in sustainable agriculture.
+Tom has a strong passion for sustainable agriculture.
+His interest began in graduate school at the University of Minnesota where he pursued a minor in sustainable agriculture.
 Following graduate school, he received a SARE Farmer/Rancher grant to study several no-till organic methods to produce sweet potatoes (FNC16-1029).
-His research for the grant coincided with specialty crop education and outreach that he was doing for the Kansas Rural Center.
-From those projects, Buller was drawn to his current role as a county horticulture Extension agent focused on fruit and vegetable production.
+His research for the grant coincided with specialty crop education and outreach that he was doing for the Kansas Rural Center, for which he now serves as the Executive Director.
 By participating in the Fellows program, Buller hopes to achieve two goals.
 The first goal is to add richness and breadth to his educational programming in order to help producers in his region increase production and improve sustainability.
 The second goal is to incorporate what he learns through the Fellows program into his work with regional partners, thereby expanding the local networks’ understanding of sustainability and its role in building local food systems.

 Tipton D. Hudson has spent the last twenty years promoting sustainable agriculture: two years advocating for ranchers and the next eighteen years pushing the art and science of sound rangeland management.
 In his eighteen years as an Extension range and livestock specialist, Hudson has taught regenerative rangeland grazing principles and practices, riparian management for stream function and water quality, ecosystem monitoring for adaptive management, and intensive irrigated pastured beef and sheep production.
 Most recently, he has begun promoting these concepts nationally and internationally through a state-of-the-art, first-of-its-kind podcast in partnership with the Society of Range Management: the “Art of Range.”
 Hudson is currently engaged in several projects into which he plans to integrate Fellows program learning.
 Hudson recently produced short film documentaries, with funding from the USDA Climate Hubs, that showcase ranchers in Washington, Idaho and Oregon who manage rangelands and dry forest types for high resilience to climate uncertainty.
 Hudson plans to promote sustainable agricultural principles learned in the Fellows program through the outreach phase of this project, which will be 2019–2021.